kuzned/rpi_weather/README.md

 ## Gratitudes

-The code given here is based on the example code from the book [Internet of Things Programming Projects](https://github.com/PacktPublishing/Internet-of-Things-Programming-Projects) by Colin Dow, published by Packt.
-The [yahoo-weather](https://github.com/M-Ahadi/yahoo_weather) Python library was developed by Mojtaba Ahadi.
+The code given here is based on the example code from the book [Internet of Things Programming Projects](https://github.com/PacktPublishing/Internet-of-Things-Programming-Projects) by **Colin Dow**, published by Packt.
+The [yahoo-weather](https://github.com/M-Ahadi/yahoo_weather) Python library was developed by **Mojtaba Ahadi**.
 I would like to express my sincere gratitudes to both of them.